An iterative construction of complete K\"ahler--Einstein metrics: Variation of K ahler--Einstein metrics

 A consequence of Theorem \ref{thm_variation} is the positivity of the relative Bergman kernel. \begin{corollary} Let $X$ be weakly pseudoconvex K\"ahler manifold and $Y$ a complex manifold.
 Let $p: X\to Y$ be a surjective holomorphic map.
-Assume that $H^0(X_{y_0}, K_{X_{y_0}})\neq 0$ for some point $y_0\in Y^\circ$.
-Then, the relative pluri-canonical line bundle $ K^{k}_{X/Y}$ admits a metric with a positive curvature current.
-Moreover, this metric equals the fiberwise $k$-Bergman kernel metric on the fiber of $p$. \end{corollary} \begin{proof} First, we take $L= \mathcal{O}_X$ with a constant metric.
-Then Theorem \ref{thm_variation} implies that $\phi^{(1)}_{X/Y}:=\log \K$ defines a Hertmitian metric on $K_{X/Y}$ with semi-positive curvature.
-Using Theorem \ref{thm_variation} recurrently with $L= K^{k}_{X/Y}$ with hermitian metric $\phi_{X/Y}^{(k)}$ for $k=1,2,\ldots$ we get a new metric $\phi_{X/Y}^{(k+1)}$ on $K_{X/Y}^{(k+1)}$ with positive curvature current defined by the natural logarithm of the associated Bergman kernel. \end{proof}
+Assume that $H^0(X_{y_0}, K_{X_{y_0}})\neq 0$ for some $y_0\in Y^\circ$.
+Then the relative pluricanonical line bundle $K^k_{X/Y}$ admits a metric with positive curvature current.
+Moreover, this metric coincides with the fiberwise $k$‑Bergman kernel metric on the fibers of $p$. \end{corollary} \begin{proof} First, take $L=\mathcal{O}_X$ with the constant metric.
+Then Theorem \ref{thm_variation} shows that $\phi^{(1)}_{X/Y}:=\log \K$ defines a Hermitian metric on $K_{X/Y}$ with positive curvature current.
+Applying Theorem \ref{thm_variation} inductively with $L=K^k_{X/Y}$ endowed with the Hermitian metric $\phi_{X/Y}^{(k)}$ for $k=1,2,\ldots$, we obtain a new metric $\phi_{X/Y}^{(k+1)}$ on $K_{X/Y}^{k+1}$ with positive curvature current, given by the logarithm of the corresponding Bergman kernel. \end{proof}